-Information Other than the Financial Statements and Auditor's Report Thereon
+Information other than the Financial Statements and Auditor's Report thereon

-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Annual report but does not include the Ind AS financial statements and our auditor's report thereon.
+The Company's board of directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Board's Report including annexure to Board's Report but does not include the financial statements and our auditor's report thereon.

-Our opinion on the Ind AS financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.